edwinEldhose404/Prac/README.md

 # PyRevise
-Just a quick recap of basic python
+Just a quick recap of basic python and sql